recastnavigation/recastnavigation/README.md

 ### Building RecastDemo

-RecastDemo uses [premake4](http://industriousone.com/premake) to build platform specific projects, now is good time to install it if you don't have it already.
-To build *RecasDemo*, in your favorite terminal navigate into the `RecastDemo` folder, then:
+RecastDemo uses [premake5](http://industriousone.com/premake) to build platform specific projects, and the executable is included in the 'premake/' directory.
+To build *RecastDemo*, in your favorite terminal navigate into the `RecastDemo` folder, then:

-- *OS X*: `premake4 xcode4`
+- *OS X*: `../premake/premake5 xcode4`
-- *Windows*: `premake4 vs2010`
+- *Windows*: `"../premake/premake5" vs2010`
-- *Linux*: `premake4 gmake`
+- *Linux*: `../premake/premake5 gmake`

-See premake4 documentation for full list of supported build file types.
+See premake5 documentation for full list of supported build file types.
 The projects will be created in `RecastDemo/Build` folder.
 And after you have compiled the project, the *RecastDemo* executable will be located in `RecastDemo/Bin` folder.

 ## Integrating with your own project